How to Handle Angry Customer Calls in a Call Center?

 The ability to deal with these difficult interactions effectively can have a huge impact on your company’s reputation and the customer’s experience with you.

-Through the use of these techniques, you can not only improve customer service but also reduce handling times.
+Through the use of these techniques, you can not only offer good customer service but also reduce handling times.

-And if you are in need of technology with comprehensive telephony features that can help you deal with and handle angry customers more effectively, give KrispCall a try.
+And if you are in need of technology with comprehensive telephony features that can help you deal with and handle angry phone call more effectively, give KrispCall a try.

 Bivek Khatiwada